 We also note that more than half of the heads of households considered as non-poor say that they have at least one member who uses a garbage bin, i.e. 58.87%; only 16.01% of the heads of households considered as poor also say that they have a member of the household who uses a garbage bin.
-The chisquare test provides us with additional information; indeed, we note that the Pvalues are significant at 1% (Pr= 0.000), which leads to the rejection of the null hypothesis (H 0) which stipulates the absence of a link between the variables; we can therefore reach the conclusion that the standard of living and the fact of having at least one member of the household who uses a refuse bin are dependent.
-There is therefore a presumption of an influence of the standard of living of households on the fact that a head of household has at least one member of his household who uses a refuse bin in Cameroon.
+Moreover, this table shows that 48.81% of the heads of households who say they do not have an undeveloped watercourse in the vicinity of their dwelling are non-poor and 14.03% are poor.
+Finally, Table 3 shows that 9.41% of the heads of households without level are poor and 11.04 are non-poor.